 Skirts must be at least knee length; no alterations to skirt lengths are permitted.

-Jackets and coats may be worn to and from school and during break.
-Jackets and coats must be school uniform or may be black, navy or grey.
+Jackets and coats may be worn to and from school and during break; they should not be worn in class.
+Jackets and coats must be school uniform for all pupils in years 1-8.
+In years 9 and up they may be any plain black or navy jacket.
+Hoodies are not permitted at any time.

-Black, leather shoes are to be worn by all pupils during the school day, except for Pre-Prep Students who may wear black plimsolls.
+Black, leather shoes are to be worn by all pupils during the school day, except for Early Years pupils who may wear black plimsolls.
 Shoes must not have any large, ostentatious branding on them and must be kept clean and polished.
 For safety reasons, open-toed shoes and stiletto heels are not permitted.

 For all sporting and performing arts activities, specific footwear for each discipline must be worn.
 For example; football boots for football and rugby, training shoes with non-marking soles for court sports and athletics, etc.